Mammoth Media, the startup behind chat fiction app Yarn, raises $13M

 Mammoth Media has raised a $13 million Series A funding to create what it calls “entertainment experiences for the mobile-first generation.”

-Mammoth isn’t not the first startup to pitch itself as reinventing entertainment for smartphones, but for the most part, that message has come from gaming companies.
+Mammoth is not the first startup to pitch itself as reinventing entertainment for smartphones, but for the most part, that message has come from gaming companies.
 Co-founder and CEO Benoit Vatere said he wanted to take the mobile-centric approach beyond gaming and social media.

 Rather than “mixing social and media,” Vatere said the focus at Mammoth is “content and content alone.”
 That doesn’t mean excluding social entirely.
 For example, Mammoth made the Wishbone app, where users can vote on things “Who’s cuter?”, but Vatere said Wishbone is more like America’s Funniest Home Videos than it is a social networking app — the focus is on creating shareable content, not on talking to your friends.